 8. Strengthen retailer relationships

 Thriving in the age of digital, CPG purchases will require that brands and retailers work together to harness consumer purchase intent.

-With low-cost CPG products rarely ordered alone, due to their impulse nature and low value, it makes it essential to join forces with as many retailers as possible, to close the gap between online marketing and sales.
-‘Veet’ knew that connecting consumers to purchase options was important for their consumer experience and to help drive up conversion rates.
-On their ‘Sensitive Precision’ product page they now offer consumers 7 retailer options to make their final purchase.
+Low-cost CPG products are rarely ordered alone, due to their impulse nature and low value, it makes it essential to join forces with as many retailers as possible, to close the gap between online marketing and sales.

-Brands in the CPG landscape need to ask what their current data looks like.
-Are they using the right channels?
+Partnerships with retailers and with the use of a Where to buy solution, brands can uncover rich performance insights to be drawn right down to basket and product-level data.
+CPG marketers should constantly question if they’re using the right channels?
 Can they see an end to end view of their customer’s journey?
 Can they link brand interaction and a final sale?
-Are they adding value?
+How are they adding value?